Ultimate guide: Transactional email explained (what, why and how)

 - Conclusion

-We’ve created this simple guide to help you better understand transactional emails and learn if they’re right for your business.
-We’ll give you the what, why and how of transactional emails including common examples of the different types.
+We’ve created this simple guide to help you better understand transactional email and its use cases.
+We’ll give you the what, why and how of transactional emails, including common examples of the different types.

 What is a transactional email?

-A transactional email is an automated email sent to an individual based on a specific action or trigger performed in a system or application.
-These types of emails typically contain personalized information relating to the action.
-Examples of transaction emails include invoice emails, password resets, and shipping notifications.
+A transactional email is an automated email sent based on a specific action or trigger performed in a system or application, for example, a password reset email.
+These types of emails are typically HTML email templates containing personalized information relating to the action or user, like order details, subscription renewal information, or account activity summaries.

 Discover the transactional email tool built for non-tech teams and developers.